Kris Vanderheyden

-Music Man Records:
+Music Man Records

 After recording some early demos, Music Man Records offered Vanderheyden a recording contract.
 The initial release went well but it was his next release under his INSIDER moniker which became his first real breakthrough.

 According to Vanderheyden, "I went to the owner of Music Man (Hessel Tieter) and said, 'If you give me a sizable advance to purchase more recording equipment, I will give you a hit record'.
 Hessel contacted Frank de Wulf to ask him for advice and he replied, 'Do It'.
 One week later, my song 'Destiny' was born".

 Because "Destiny" was such a big hit and so ahead of its time, Vanderheyden was able to tour the world.
 He performed at the most prestigious events like Mayday and Dorian Grey across Europe.
 Vanderheyden also became the first Belgian artist to headline at New York City's famed The Limelight Club for controversial party promoter Lord Michael's Future Shock event.

-Bonzai Records:
+Bonzai Records

 In 1994, Vanderheyden signed a deal with Bonzai Records where he recorded a string of hits.
 His most famous releases from that period are Boots On The Run as INSIDER and Noxius under the Tyrome moniker.
 To date, most of these songs are played on a regular basis by new and rising DJ's all over the world.

+London Records

-During that same period, Vanderheyden wrote Sugar Is Sweeter and The Prophet, which ranked 11 and 19 on the UK Singles Chart respectively.
+In 1995, Vanderheyden wrote Sugar Is Sweeter and The Prophet, which ranked 11 and 19 on the UK Singles Chart respectively.

 The Armand Van Helden remix of Sugar Is Sweeter made it to #1 on the Billboard Hot Dance Club Songs Chart.
 The Prophet was a big underground hit as well.